s-espinosa/s-espinosa.github.io/_posts/2016-03-15-look-at-all-those-passing-tests.markdown

 ### Items, Merchants, Etc.

-For our low level classes (merchant, item, etc.) we used a setup method to hold a hash contianing info we would expect from a single line of CSV.
+For our low level classes (merchant, item, etc.) we used a setup method to hold a hash containing info we would expect from a single line of CSV.

 ```ruby
 def setup